La Barkley Marathons, course mythique du Tennessee, incarne une vision libre et radicale de la course à pied, profondément liée à l’esprit Spiridon.

 There are races that you prepare for.

-And then there are races that you wait for, as if waiting for a sign.
+And then there are races that you await like a sign.

 The Barkley belongs to this second category.
-It doesn't come easily.
-It's not really sold.
-It doesn't seek to charm.
+It doesn't give itself away easily.
+It doesn't really sell itself.
+It doesn't seek to seduce.
 It exists somewhere in the woods of Tennessee, in the heart of Frozen Head State Park, like a primitive trial that the modern world has not yet managed to tame.

 Here, there's no grand finish line arch designed for social media.
 No perfectly marked course.
 No comfortable promises.
-Runners proceed with a map, a compass, a few instructions, and this very simple, almost brutal idea: to see how far one can go when everything reassuring disappears.
+Runners advance with a map, a compass, a few indications, and this very simple, almost brutal idea: to see how far one can go when everything reassuring disappears.

 The Barkley is often described as one of the most difficult races in the world.
 Five loops.
 Sixty hours.
-Unforgiving terrain.
-Books hidden in the forest, from which you must tear out pages corresponding to your bib number to prove you've been where you needed to be.
+Relentless terrain.
+Books hidden in the forest, from which you must tear out the pages corresponding to your bib number to prove you've passed where you needed to pass.

 But to reduce the Barkley to its difficulty would be to miss the point.

-Because this race is not just an accumulation of kilometers, elevation, brambles, lost sleep, and destroyed legs.
+Because this race is not just an accumulation of kilometers, elevation gain, thorns, lost sleep, and destroyed legs.
 It is a question posed to those who run.

 Why do we still run, when there is almost nothing to gain?